dustinpfister/blog_posts/_posts/linux-ps.md

 ## 1 - Some basic examples of the linux ps command

 In this section I will be going over some typical use case examples of the Linux ps command.
-There are allot of options and ways of formatting the output, and if you really want to dive deep into it all the best source on that might be the [ps command manual page](https://www.man7.org/linux/man-pages/man1/ps.1.html) as always.
-However here I thought I would write about the top typical options and formatting tricks that I find myself using.
+There are a lot of options and ways of formatting the output, and if you really want to dive deep into it all the best source on that might be the [ps command manual page](https://www.man7.org/linux/man-pages/man1/ps.1.html) as always.
+However here I thought I would write about the most typical options and formatting tricks that I find myself using thus far.

 ## 1.1 - See all process ruining on the system